Executive Director Lynn Hammonds, NBCT (1999-2009), Ed.D.

 Lynn Hammonds serves as the Executive Director of HTSB.
 She provides executive services to the Board, supervises HTSB staff and assists in the development of activities, policies and procedures for effective and efficient organization and implementation of the Board’s policies.
 After taking office she was instrumental in revising the license renewal process; deploying the online licensing system; revising HTSB’s Administrative Rules; finalizing a Memorandum of Agreement for Data Sharing with the Hawaii Department of Education; facilitating license reciprocity with other states and introducing “green initiatives” into office operations.
-Lynn is a graduate of Union University with a degree in French, Social Studies and Education, holds a master’s degree in Curriculum and Instruction from the University of Memphis, and is a doctoral candidate at the University of Hawaii at Manoa.
+Lynn is a graduate of Union University with a degree in French, Social Studies and Education, holds a master’s degree in Curriculum and Instruction from the University of Memphis, and a doctorate in educational professional practice from the University of Hawaii at Manoa.
 She was among the first teachers certified in 1999 by the National Board for Professional Teaching Standards as a Middle Childhood Generalist.
 Lynn taught for twenty-five years in elementary, middle and high school and and has worked as a technology representative for a computer company in Hawaii and Southern California.
-In June 2019, Lynn was elected by her fellow licensing agency state directors as President for the National Association of State Directors of Teacher Education and Certification (NASDTEC), and continues to serve as Past-President.
-She is also Vice Chair of the Professional Educator Standards Board Association (PESBA), an organization composed of state licensing agencies that operate as independent boards, and Vice Chair of the Board of Directors of the Association for Advancing Quality in Educator Preparation (AAQEP), a quality assurance association in the field of educator preparation.
+In 2019, Lynn was elected by her fellow licensing agency state directors as President for the National Association of State Directors of Teacher Education and Certification (NASDTEC), and continues to serve as Past-President.
+She is also Vice Chair of the Professional Educator Standards Board Association (PESBA), a national organization composed of state licensing agencies that operate as independent boards, and Vice Chair of the Board of Directors of the Association for Advancing Quality in Educator Preparation (AAQEP), a quality assurance association that accredits educator preparation programs across the country.